NIME-conference/ECO_NIME/related_projects.md

 ### **Climate.
 Sound.
 Change.**

 Climate.
 Sound.
 Change. is an call orginized by [Sound and Music](https://soundandmusic.org/), and the [British Music Collection](https://britishmusiccollection.org.uk/) that aim to " create space for composers whose work engages with and seeks to address current social issues".
-The project offer 3 £500 grants for musicians whose work is ment to respond to the climate emergency.
+The project offer 3 £500 grants for musicians whose work is meant to respond to the climate emergency.

 More information: https://britishmusiccollection.org.uk/article/opportunity-climate-sound-change